 Should I go with a no medical exam policy?

-However, the coverage limits are lower than for other types of insurance policies and the carrier will charge a higher rate because they are assuming more risk.
+A no medical exam policy may be ideal if you have pre-existing health conditions.
+However, the coverage limits are lower than for other types of insurance policies, and the carrier will charge a higher rate because it is assuming more risk.

 Do I need life insurance after I retire?

-Many experts recommend considering life insurance as a way to supplement your estate planning and provide for your beneficiaries -- who may need to at least pay off your debts and final expenses after you die.
+Many experts recommend considering life insurance as a way to supplement your estate planning and provide for your beneficiaries -- who may need to pay off your debts and final expenses after you die.

 What can I do if my life insurance has lapsed over 60?

-If you had a term life insurance policy that expired after you turned age 60 or older, you may qualify for a new term, whole, final expense, or no medical exam life insurance policy, depending on your age, health, payout needs, and budget.
+If you had a term life insurance policy that expired after you turned 60 or older, you may qualify for a new term, whole, final expense, or no medical exam life insurance policy, depending on your age, health, payout needs, and budget.

 How much life insurance coverage do I need as a senior?